Measurement of $CP$ asymmetry in $D^0 \to K^0_S K^0_S$ decays

 For an event to be considered in this analysis, the hardware-trigger decision is required to have been based either on the transverse energy deposited in the hadronic calorimeter by a particle associated with the $\Dz$ candidate, or on signatures not associated with the $\Dstarp$ candidate, such as a muon with high transverse momentum, or a large transverse-energy deposit in the electromagnetic or hadronic calorimeter from the rest of the event.
 Similarly, the first software stage decision is required to have been based either on the presence of a single track associated with the \Dz decay, with sufficient transverse momentum and impact parameter relative to the primary \proton\proton collision vertex (PV), or on track-related signatures independent of the $\Dstarp$ candidate.
 This ensures that the trigger decision is independent of the tagging pion, preventing a possible charge-dependent bias which would be difficult to measure and correct accurately.

 At the second software stage, a complete reconstruction of the decay chain is performed, requiring a pair of \KS mesons compatible with the decay of a \Dz particle, and the presence of an additional pion, compatible with originating from a \decay{\Dstarp}{\Dz \pip} decay.
 Candidate \decay{\KS}{\pip\pim} decays are classified in two categories: those in which the decay occurred early enough for the pions to be reconstructed in the vertex detector (``long'', indicated in the following by an ``L'' label); and those decaying later, such that segments of pion tracks can only be formed in the silicon-strip tracker upstream of the magnet, and the tracking stations after the magnet (``downstream'', indicated in the following by a ``D'' label).
-The geometric acceptance of the \lhcb detector for typical \KS momenta is about a factor of two larger for D-type versus L-type decays, but the mass, momentum and vertex resolution of the latter category are better than those of the former.
+The geometric acceptance of the \lhcb detector for typical \KS momenta is about a factor of 2 larger for D-type versus L-type decays, but the mass, momentum and vertex resolution of the latter category are better than those of the former.
+In addition, downstream tracks are only reconstructed in the second-stage software trigger, causing a lower efficiency for D-type decays, as can be deduced from Table~\ref{tab:res}.

 Candidates are separated into three categories: LL, LD, or DD, according to the types of the two \KS mesons associated to the \Dz meson.
 These are analyzed separately, and the results are combined only at the end.
 To prevent any experimenters' bias, the flavor of \Dz candidates was not examined until the analysis was finalized.